iamdenny/MobilePhotoViewer/README.md

 # Mobile Photo Viewer

-It's photo viewer for mobile like smart phone. it has scrolled thumbnail and lazy loading also provide full screen mode.
+It's photo viewer for mobile like smart phone.
+It has scrolled thumbnail and lazy loading also provide full screen mode.
 Gracias.

 ## Dependencies